 - Valid UK, EEA or Swiss passport required

-- Excellent spoken and written English > - Applicants must have GCSE’s (or Level 2 Functional Skills) in Maths and > English.
-For students from Overseas you can have your qualification/s checked > through UK NARIC, in order to check there equivalence to the UK GCSE’s > - All applicants will be required to apply for a DBS check (Disclosure & Barring > Service, formerly the Criminal Records Check) through us unless they already > hold an up to date and clean DBS.
-In either case, this needs to show there are > no issues to be employed as a child care provider.
+- Excellent spoken and written English

+- Applicants must have GCSE’s (or Level 2 Functional Skills) in Maths and English.
+For students from overseas, you can have your qualification(s) checked through UK NARIC, in order to check their equivalence to the UK GCSEs.

+- All applicants will be required to apply for a DBS check (Disclosure & Barring Service, formerly the Criminal Records Check) through us unless they already hold an up to date and clean DBS.
+In either case, this needs to show there are no issues to be employed as a child care provider.